 Install sSMTP

-Debian/Ubuntu users can Install with this command or click here to open up apt:
+Debian/Ubuntu users can Install with this command:

-We need to then need to edit, ‘/etc/ssmtp/ssmtp.conf’:
+We need to then edit, ‘/etc/ssmtp/ssmtp.conf’:

 mailhub=smtp.gmail.com:587